danpozmanter/giraffe-api-template/README.md

 After the template has been installed you can create a new Giraffe web application by simply running `dotnet new giraffe` in your terminal:

 ```
-dotnet new giraffe
+dotnet new giraffeapi
 ```

 If you wish to use [Paket](https://fsprojects.github.io/Paket/) for your dependency management use the `--UsePaket` parameter when creating a new application:

 ```
-dotnet new giraffe --UsePaket
+dotnet new giraffeapi --UsePaket
 ```

 The Giraffe template only supports the F# language at the moment.